private-octopus/c4/doc/c4-design.md

 happens, pushing will only be effective if the pushing interval coincides with the sending of these reference frames.
-If pushing happens during an application limited period, there will be no data to push with and thus no chance of increasing the nominal CWND.
-If the reference frames are sent outside of a pushing interval, the CWND will be kept at the nominal value.
+If pushing happens during an application limited period, there will be no data to push with and thus no chance of increasing the nominal rate and CWND.
+If the reference frames are sent outside of a pushing interval, the rate and CWND will be kept at the nominal value.

 To break that issue, one could imagine sending "filler" traffic during the pushing periods.
 We tried that in simulations, and the drawback became